Initiatives for Reduction of CO₂ Emissions Across the Product Lifecycle

 Currently, CO₂ emissions during the manufacturing of materials and components are calculated using simplified methods based on industry averages.
 However, moving forward, it will be possible to more accurately assess CO₂ emissions reduction efforts by measuring the actual energy consumption during the manufacturing process.

-On the other hand, it is the suppliers who can accurately calculate CO₂ emissions during the production of materials and components, as they are directly involved in the manufacturing process.
-As an ideal approach for the future, we aim to share CO₂ emission data calculated by our suppliers along the supply chain.
+Ultimately, it is the suppliers who can accurately calculate CO₂ emissions during the production of materials and components, as they are directly involved in the manufacturing process.
+As an ideal approach for the future, we aim for our suppliers to share CO₂ emission data calculated by them throughout the supply chain.
 This will enable us to more accurately assess the CO₂ emissions of Honda products and, based on this assessment, collaborate with our suppliers on further reduction efforts and initiatives.

-Based on the belief that accurate assessment of CO₂ emissions enables more effective measures, we are advancing the implementation of a system that can aggregate and analyze CO₂ emissions data across the entire Honda value chain, including not only our own corporate CO₂ emissions (Scope 1 and 2) but also Scope 3 emissions.
+Based on the belief that accurate assessment of CO₂ emissions enables more effective measures, we are advancing the implementation of a system that can collectively aggregate and analyze CO₂ emissions data not only from corporate activities, but also across Honda’s entire value chain.

-To this end, we are quantifying the product carbon footprint across the entire lifecycle and examining areas such as material and component manufacturing, which may result in higher CO₂ emissions compared to traditional products.
-We are also developing technologies and improving product specifications to enable CO₂ emission reductions associated with product electrification.
+To this end, we are quantifying the product carbon footprint across the entire lifecycle and examining areas such as material and component manufacturing, which may result in higher emissions compared to traditional products.
+We are also developing technologies and improving product specifications to enable the emission reductions.

-Carbon Footprint Comparison of N-VAN (ICE) and N-VAN e: (EV)
+Carbon Footprint Comparison of N-ONE (ICE) and N-ONE e: (EV)

 Initiatives for Internal Carbon Pricing (ICP)